 Global restaurateur HMSHost International is a subsidiary of Autogrill.
 A major world player in the food and hospitality industry.
 We operate in Europe, Asia-Pacific, and the Middle East and have more than 50 years' experience in airport restaurant operations, design, concept and development.

 Our expertise lies in bringing vibrant local brands into airport terminals, as well as creating and operating our own innovative, custom-designed restaurants.
 Either way, our focus is always on rejuvenating the traveller.
 By welcoming them into an inviting space with a diverse offering and sense of place, we ensure their experience is as authentic as it is memorable – and shareable.

 Autogrill is the world’s leading provider of food & beverage services for travellers, serving 900 million customers a year at airports, motorways, railway stations, on high streets, and in selected commercial sites and cultural venues.

-Autogrill has over more than 60,000 employees working in 31 countries on 5 continents.
+Autogrill has more than 34,000 employees working in 30 countries on 5 continents.
 And 3,200 points of sale at 139 airports worldwide – about 1.000 locations we operate.

 In 2021, Autogrill’s annual turnover was €2.6 billion.